Fantasy Island: Background

-Mr. Roarke's actual age is never made clear.
-In the pilot film, he comments how the guests who come to his island are "so mortal" and there are hints throughout the series that suggest Roarke may be immortal.
+Mr. Roarke's age is unclear.
+In the pilot film, he says the guests who come to his island are "so mortal", and there are hints throughout the series that Roarke may be immortal.
 In "Elizabeth", a woman from Roarke's past appears, but it is revealed that she died over 300 years ago.
 Other episodes suggest that he was friends with Helen of Troy and Cleopatra.
 Roarke is also shown to know many seemingly immortal beings over his time on Earth, including ghosts ("The Ghost's Story"), a genie ("A Genie Named Joe"), the mermaid Princess Nyah ("The Mermaid", "The Mermaid Returns", "The Mermaid and the Matchmaker"), the goddess Aphrodite ("Aphrodite"), and Uriel the Angel of Death ("The Angel's Triangle").
-In "The Devil and Mandy Breem" and "The Devil and Mr. Roarke", Roarke even faces the devil (played by Roddy McDowall) who has come to the island to challenge him for either a guest's immortal soul or his.
+In "The Devil and Mandy Breem" and "The Devil and Mr. Roarke", Roarke faces the Devil (played by Roddy McDowall), who has come to the island to challenge him for either a guest's immortal soul or his (in the latter storyline, the soul on the line is that of Julie).
 It is mentioned this is not the first time that they have confronted each other and Mr. Roarke has always been the winner.
-In the second story, the devil was one of the island's guests, claiming that he was only there to relax and had no interest in Roarke's soul at the time.
-However, this turned out to be yet another ruse.
+In the second story, the Devil was one of the island's guests, claiming that he was only there to relax and had no interest in Roarke's soul, but this turned out to be a ruse.

-Roarke had a strong moral code, and he was always merciful.
-He usually tried to teach his guests important life lessons through the medium of their fantasies, frequently in a manner that exposes the errors of their ways, and on occasions when the island hosted terminally ill guests he would allow them to live out one last wish.
-Roarke's fantasies were not without peril, but the greatest danger usually came from the guests themselves.
-In some cases, people were killed due to their own negligence, aggression or arrogance.
-When necessary, Roarke would directly intervene when the fantasy became dangerous to the guest:
+Roarke has a strong moral code, and is always merciful.
+He usually tries to teach his guests important life lessons through the medium of their fantasies, often in a manner that exposes the errors of their ways, and on occasions when the island hosts terminally ill guests he allows them to live out one last wish.
+Roarke's fantasies are not without peril, but the greatest danger usually comes from the guests themselves.
+In some cases, people are killed due to their own negligence, aggression, or arrogance.
+Roarke intervenes when the fantasy became dangerous to the guest: